Codingsimon/Codingsimon/README.md

 ### Hi 👋 I am Simon

 I am a Data Analyst with a Business Informatics background.
-Also doing softwarengineering with Java, Python and Nodejs.
+Also doing software engineering with Java, Python and Nodejs.

 📚 Currently getting into Machine Learning
 💻 Working on a Flask website.
 🔬 Interested in Python, Linux, Kubernetes and Webdevelopment.

 📫 How to reach me: https://www.linkedin.com/mwlite/in/simon-wimmer-96032816b

 <!--<img align="right" src="https://octodex.github.com/images/orderedlistocat.png" alt="drawing" width="150"/>-->